zooniverse/panoptes-javascript-client/README.md

 #### Using in Node

 The client requires polyfills for Promises and XMLHttpRequest - without them, it'll exit silently.
-Installing `es6-promise` and `xmlhttprequest` to your project, and adding the following lines should get it working:
+Node 0.12 includes native promise support, so installing `xmlhttprequest` and adding the following line should get it working:

 ```
-require('es6-promise').polyfill();
 global.XMLHttpRequest = require('xmlhttprequest').XMLHttpRequest;
 ```